 In addition to the core Say Something course, Sandy Hook Promise is releasing several new Say Something offerings, including a “Prevent Suicide” training and “Being A Trusted Adult” workshop, as well as distance learning options.

 Each course includes a training video plus educational resources – all provided at no cost.
 Programs also align with Collaborative for Academic, Social and Emotional Learning (CASEL) competencies for relationship skills, social awareness, responsible decision-making, and self-awareness.

-Who will benefit?
-Say Something benefits students in grades 6-12 as well as educators and parents who work to build a safe culture in their community.
-By building a culture of “looking out for one another” and reporting possible threats of violence when someone sees, reads or hears something (especially on social media), entire communities will become safer and lives will be saved.
+Say Something is designed for grades 6-12, with “Prevent Suicide” and “Trusted Adult” courses to augment the core program for educators and parents who work to create safer communities.
+By knowing what signs to look for, building a culture of “looking out for one another,” and reporting possible threats of violence, entire communities will become safer and lives will be saved.

-What will we learn?
-Say Something informs and educates about observable warning signs (written, spoken, photographed, in video) that often exist in behaviors that could lead to someone hurting themselves or others.
-It also teaches individuals how to safely report on warning signs and potential threats.
-Additionally, the program provides tools to help promote and reinforce the Say Something training.
+Say Something teaches the warning signs and behaviors that could lead to someone hurting themselves or others.
+It teaches individuals how to safely report these signals and potential threats and provides tools to help promote and reinforce the training.

 Say Something trainings are delivered using videos or a do-it-yourself presentations.
 Educator guides and supporting materials are provided for each.